Capital on Tap vs Funding Circle at a Glance

 Where Capital on Tap Wins

 Capital on Tap pays 1% from the first pound, uncapped, with no intro clock to track.
-On steady, year-round spend it is the simpler earner, and it never drops to zero in a quiet month.
+It’s the simpler earner on steady, year-round spend: it never drops in a quiet month.

 Where Funding Circle Wins